Samurai Breakout Pro II for cTrader – Session Breakout Workstation ⚔️

 - BoxMultiple (classic):

-TP = Box Range × TpMultiplier
+TP = Box Range × TpMultiplier. - ATRMultiple (portable):

-TP = AtrTpK × ATR
+TP = AtrTpK × ATR.

 Choose BoxMultiple for pure range logic, ATRMultiple for cross-symbol/timeframe portability.